1995 BPR Global GT Series

 The 1995 BPR Kärcher Global Endurance GT was the second season of BPR Global GT Series.
 It was a series for Grand Touring style cars broken into four classes based on power and manufacturer involvement, using names from GT1 to GT4.
 It began on 26 February 1995 and ended 12 November 1995 after 12 races.
+This year Kärcher took the role of the primary sponsor of the Series.